Umair-Syed/traceroute_visualization/README.md

 By default, the server will start on http://127.0.0.1:8000/

+**Note:** To fetch locations of ip addresses we are using ipapi.com, which has a limit of 1000 requests in free account.
+If you see only private addresses on running traceroute that implies 1000 limit is reached.
+You can create your own account in ipapi.com and just replace key in locations.py file in backend.

 ## Setting up the Frontend

 The following steps will help you setup the ReactJS frontend on your local machine: